philippeganz/chocolatey-vscode-extensions/README.md

    ```

 4. The factory will scrape the VS Code Marketplace, extract the `.vsix`, and automatically generate the Chocolatey templates in the `automatic/` directory.
-   - *Note:* Brand new extensions are explicitly bootstrapped with `<version>0.0.0</version>` in their `.nuspec`.
-This inherently triggers the AU Engine to push the pristine upstream version on its first run without requiring manual intervention!
+   - **Smart CI Versioning:** Brand new extensions are explicitly bootstrapped with `<version>0.0.0</version>` in their `.nuspec`.
+This inherently triggers the AU Engine to push the pristine upstream version on its first run without requiring manual intervention.
+   - **Deep Recursive Auto-Discovery:** If the extension has internal dependencies (like Extension Packs), the Factory will natively unroll them, dynamically scaffold the complete missing dependency tree, and employ **Cyclic Dependency Protection** to prevent `.nuspec` resolution loops.
+   - **Self-Healing Configuration:** The Factory automatically updates, deduplicates, and alphabetically sorts your `config.yaml` to securely track all auto-discovered dependencies as a flattened source of truth.
 5. Commit the generated folder and open a Pull Request!

 ## Continuous Integration (AU)